Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Spaying and neutering may also reduce aggressive and destructive behaviors often associated with hormone cycles.
 Dogs are less likely to urine-mark in the house, as well as less likely to roam and run away from home.

-While spaying and neutering isn’t, by all means, a quick fix for physical and behavioral improvement, they can help to some extent.
+While spaying and neutering is not, by all means, a quick fix for physical and behavioral improvement, they can help to some extent.
 So, if you don’t have any specific reasons for keeping a dog reproductively intact, such as for breeding purposes, it’s highly recommended to complete these procedures for your dog.

 bernese mountain dog running in the yard

-Image by: Rita_Kochmarjova, Shutterstock
+Image Credit: Rita_Kochmarjova, Shutterstock

 What Happens If You Spay or Neuter a Bernese Mountain Dog Too Early?